reneefredensborg/CRYO2ICE-Arctic-freeboards-and-snow-depth-2020-2022/README.md

 ### Versions

 v1.0 - October 2022: Initial repository used to process CryoSat-2 and ICESat-2 (CRYO2ICE) observations using Baseline-D as baseline for the entire processing chain.
-Comparisons against auxiliary data products (AMSR2 and SM-LG), and roughness proxies derived from the radar and laser products.
+Comparisons against auxiliary data products (AMSR2 and SM-LG), and buoy estimates.

 ### Data